 26 Summer Tourist Spots to Avoid -- and Where to Go Instead

-Along with all the natural beauty come crowds by the busload, particularly during summer, and development that has grown to include unrelated attractions as Ripley's Believe it or Not!, wax museums, and a Hard Rock Cafe.
+Along with all the natural beauty come crowds by the busload, particularly during summer, and development that has grown to include unrelated attractions such as Ripley's Believe it or Not!, wax museums, and a Hard Rock Cafe.
 The bottom line: Visit in the off-season.

 Think of this 50,000-acre preserve of primarily undeveloped woodland as a pared-back, rustic version of Niagara Falls in Michigan's Upper Peninsula.
 Its Upper Falls is one of the largest east of the Mississippi -- more than 200 feet across, dropping nearly 50 feet, not a wax museum in sight.